FirentisTFW/widgetbook-entries-generator/README.md

 ## Usage

-Put the cursor on the line with class name declaration, press a shortcut for `Quick Fix` action (FIXME Write defaults for different OSes here), then select option `Create widgetbook entry for this widget`.
+Put the cursor on the line with class name declaration, press a shortcut for `Quick Fix` action (by default `Ctrl+.` on Windows/Linux and `Cmd+.` on macOS), then select option `Create widgetbook entry for this widget`.
 Make sure you've configured your extension first by following steps described in [Configuration](#configuration).

 Before using the extension to generate files, make sure the code meets the [requirements](#requirements).